-In this issues XStitch Magazine I wrote about love, specifically love of cross stitch, and how there are different levels of love.
+In this issue XStitch Magazine I wrote about love, specifically love of cross stitch, and how there are different levels of love.
 Everyone here probably loves cross stitch, but to what degree?

 So I start to think about my cross stitch tasks.
 I know that when I first started the thrill was in the finish.
 I still think back to my tiny highland cow cross stitch, my first ever, and the thrill of finishing was amazing.
 But if this was the thing that I loved, I would do tiny stitches over and over, but I find myself regularly doing massive cross stitches such as my Moon Light In Yasaka Pagoda Cross Stitch.

 So could it instead be the pattern making?
-After all, now-a-days 100% of the stitches I create are of my own design.
+After all, nowadays 100% of the stitches I create are of my own design.
 Well, honestly, I only create patterns as I can’t really find something I want to stitch.
-I’m also a massive advocate of pushing boundries in cross stitch too.
+I’m also a massive advocate of pushing boundaries in cross stitch too.

 So maybe it’s just that ‘on more stitch’ feeling?
 Maybe.
 We’ve covered how cross stitch is great at reducing stress, but I don’t have a super stressful life (although I wonder if that is because of the cross stitch…).

 I’m honestly not sure if it’s one of these, all of these, none of these, maybe even the fact that there are simply so many things to love.
 However I do know one thing; the thing I hate is frogging.
 Thankfully frogging has gotten easier lately.